kyverno/chainsaw/website/docs/configuration/index.md

 # Configuring Chainsaw

-Chainsaw is a comprehensive tool designed to facilitate **end-to-end testing in [Kubernetes](https://kubernetes.io)**.

-This documentation will focus on providing a breakdown of its configuration structure and how to use it.
+This documentation focuses on providing a breakdown of the Chainsaw configuration structure and how to use it.

 Chainsaw can be configured in two different and complementary ways: